mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:
+Date: 30.05.2017
+* ASM Version of the combined mean and variance implementation

 Date: 29.05.2017
 * Added base correlation functions: base correlation and covariance matrix
 * Added Fast and standard Dynamic Time Warp algorithm to the library.